manorrock/ocelot/azure-appconfig/README.md

 http://localhost:8101/ Or if you want to access the simulator over HTTPS (which is what the Azure SDK would use) browse to https://localhost:8201

-Note if your browser complains about the HTTPS link above it means you browser does not trust its certificate and you will have to import it into your browser certificate store.

 ## Generate your own certificate

 If you want to generate your own certificate you can use the command-line below: